 Please use caution, parking lots are closed to foot and vehicle traffic when Maintenance is plowing.
 When possible, use walkways instead.

 Enhance the quality of life for the entire community by maintaining a secure and open environment where the safety of all is balanced with the rights of the individual.
-The Public Safety Department strives to accomplish this while adhering to its core values of Pride, Professionalism, and Service.
+The Safety and Security Department strives to accomplish this while adhering to its core values of Pride, Professionalism, and Service.